Report to the Council - 9 June 2022

 Stage 1

-Upon receipt of the petition, officers will determine if the matter relates to a specific geographical area.
+A petition should be supported by no less than 10 signatures.
 If so, it will be sent to the appropriate Area Community Partnership Manager for consideration.
 If the petition relates to the Council area as a whole, or across multiple Community Board areas, then the petition will go straight to stage 4.

 Stage 2